The Right Way to Introduce Two People Via Email

 You can differentiate yourself in the connection process by how you follow through.

-Following the connection, it’s always well received when you take time to send a note to the person who introduced the two of you to let them know how much you enjoyed the conversation.
-You can let them know of any next steps or something you’ve learned.
-They’ll remember this the next time you ask for a connection.
+Following the connection, graciously acknowledge the connector and move them to the BCC line.
+This lets them know you’ve followed up and saves their inbox.
+It's also always well received when you take time to send a note to this connector to let them know how much you enjoyed the conversation.
+You can let them know of any next steps or something you've learned.
+They'll remember this the next time you ask for a connection.

 When following these steps, you’ll be seen as someone who understands the power of positive connections and how to add value to your network—which can also help you advance your career.